ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 {{fidosignature}}, but these have been combined into the W3C document
 {{fido_w3c}} specification.

-A FIDO use case involves a relying party having an attestation on the biometric system that identifies a human.
+A FIDO use case involves the relying party receiving a device attestation about the biometric system that performs the identication of the human.
 It is the state of the biometric system that is being attested to, not the identity of the human!

 FIDO does provides a transport in the form of the WebAuthn and FIDO CTAP protocols.